 The first thing to do on your first day in Kuala Lumpur is obviously visiting the iconic Petronas Towers – the highest twin towers in the world (each of them over 451 meters tall) and the city’s most famous landmark.

-Completed in 1996, the Petronas Towers are now home to Suria KLCC – a shopping mall with a wide choice of stores and restaurants and are surrounded by the beautiful KLCC Park.
+Completed in 1996, the Petronas Towers are now home to offices, to Suria KLCC – a shopping mall with a wide choice of stores and restaurants and are surrounded by the beautiful KLCC Park.

 The best thing regarding this famous building, however, must be the sky bridge which connects the two towers and guarantees breathtaking views of the city from the 41st floor.